TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 #### Arithmetic and Logical Operators

-R’s binary and logical operators will look very familiar to those who have some experiance with programming.
+R’s binary and logical operators will look very familiar to those who have some experience with programming.

 #####  Arithmetic Operators